 Verve – Knitted toys for children appeal

 The impact that COVID has made on all our lives is traumatic.
-As adults, we face reality and make changes and adapt where we can to cope; but for a child, this is not possible.
+As adults, we face reality and make changes and adapt to cope; but for a child, this is not possible.

-Children dealing with grief find comfort in a hug from a knitted toy!
+Children coping with grief find comfort in a hug from a knitted toy!

 Many people who apply to foster know that many children in care have suffered bereavement.
 Thus, they need experienced counsellors and support to help them deal with their trauma.
-Verve works with Not for Profit Charities who have outstanding specialist support these children need; the power of a cuddle or hug from a knitted toy or teddy goes a long way to help!
+Verve works with Not for Profit Charities and has outstanding specialist support these children need; the power of a cuddle or hug from a knitted toy or teddy goes a long way to help!

 Please get in touch if you could knit and help?

 If you would like to help, please get in touch with me on the form below.
 Coronavirus is not going away, and we understand that people are very busy.

 However, if you could help, you will make a massive difference in people’s lives, either in hospital with Bereavement blankets; or their families who are at home trying to adjust to life again.